dvlbhanderi/Kali-p1/README.md

   ## File Structure
   Each file looks as follows :
   '''
   00401060 53 8F 48 as 00 87 ad ds
   00401070 43 4F 58 Fs 40 47 Fd Gs
   00401060 63 6F 68 Gs 60 67 Gd Gs
   00401060 13 1F 18 Ws 10 17 Wd Ws
   00401060 23 2F 28 Ts 20 27 Td Ts
   '''
   ## File Interpretation
-  The first hexadecimal token in each line just indicates the line pointer, hence no role in classification and is ignored.
+  The first hexadecimal token in each line just indicates the line pointer, hence plays no role in classification and is ignored.
   All the other hexadecimal pairs are the code of the malware instance and are used for prediction.

 # Included Scripts